JessChampion/lux-toggle/README.md

     -   **manual**:   close only when clicking toggle, by keyboard or close area.
 (DEFAULT)
     -   **group**:    close siblings when another in the same group is opened.
     -   **outside**:  always close on click outside

+Accessibility support includes:
+    -   Keyboard navigation
+    -   Automatic application of aria-expanded and aria-controls tags to target and toggles.

 ## Installation & Usage
 ### Installation